bsalinas/FiveMoreTopics/README.md

 - Run the jekyll server: `jekyll serve --port 5001 --watch --baseurl`

 You should have a server up and running locally at <http://localhost:5001>.

+## HTML Pages
+### Primary HTML Pages
+At a high level, there are the following html pages
+* `index.html`: The index page.
+This pulls markdown files from the `_posts` directory which have a `category` of `news`.
+The intention of this page is to provide free-form messages to students.
+See [http://bsalinas.github.io/FiveMoreTopics/](http://bsalinas.github.io/FiveMoreTopics/)
+* `overview.html`: This page is designed to be the course syllabus.
+It included an overview of the course, the list of topics we were covering (in my case, the course was driven by 5 major topics of study), and the textbooks for the course.
+See [http://bsalinas.github.io/FiveMoreTopics/overview.html](http://bsalinas.github.io/FiveMoreTopics/overview.html) for my example.
+This pulls in `topics` from `_data\topics.json` as well as textbooks from `_data\textbooks.json`.
+Everything else is static html in `overview.html`.
+* `topics.html`: This showcases the topics we were covering in the course.
+It is driven by the `_data\topics.json` file.
+* `assignments.html`: This shows all of the past assignments so that students can always see what is due.
+It pulls from all of the `weekN.json` files and renders the assignments as discussed below.
+* `_layout\layout.html`: This is the layout used for every page in the site.
+It includes the left navigation as well as the css and javascript necessary.

+### Secondary HTML Pages
+Throughout the course, I amde a few other pages for various content.
+For example, there is the [student survey results](http://bsalinas.github.io/FiveMoreTopics/survey_results.html) and the [html/css intro examples](http://bsalinas.github.io/FiveMoreTopics/html_intro.html).
+One of the nice things about `jekyll` is that you can add any extra pages you want just by creating an html file.

 ## Data Directory
 ### classes.json